hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ###### *`TssParticipantDirectory`*

 This class contains all the information about the participants in the scheme.
-This includes participants' EC public keys, total shares, and owned shares.
+This includes participants' `tssEncryptionPublicKeys`, total shares, and owned shares.

 ###### *`TssService`*